Make Quick Homemade Pizza Dough For Less Than $1

 - 8 oz. cheese is around $2-2.50

-- 8 oz. can of tomato sauce is usually around .40 (you can add garlic and your own seasonings to make it pizza sauce for a few more pennies).
+- 8 oz. can of tomato sauce is usually around .40 (you can add garlic and your own seasonings to make it pizza sauce for a few more pennies) if you don’t can your own pizza sauce.

-*prices are generalized from a brief web search, but these are pretty close to the norm and give you an idea of how cheap pizza crust is to make.
+*Prices are generalized from a brief web search at the time of publishing, but these are pretty close to the norm and give you an idea of how cheap pizza crust is to make.

 How to Make Homemade Pizza Dough